uh-dcm/news-article-collection-container/docs/rahti.md

         RuntimeError: can't start new thread
     ```
     or it might be observed by going to the topology view in Rahti, clicking your deployed pod and going to "Memory usage" in the "Observe" view.
     To resolve this, you need to increase your PVC storage size in `../manifests/pvc-prod.yaml`.
-See [https://docs.csc.fi/cloud/rahti2/storage/expand-volumes/](Rahti 2 documentation)
+See [Rahti 2 documentation](https://docs.csc.fi/cloud/rahti2/storage/expand-volumes/)
     for possible issues related to this.